 Accessibility & Confidentiality

 Certainly, storing valuable data on every machine in the office is not a good idea if you have some corporate secrets.
 Therefore, blockchain encrypts each transaction data file.
-After data encryption took place, an owner gets two keys: public key (used to view the document) and private key (used to modify the document).
+After data encryption takes place, an owner gets two keys: public key (used to view the document), and private key (used to modify the document).

 It must be acknowledged that without encryption keys, all files will be only an unstructured mess of bytes, which effectively protect information and secrets in it.
 This way anyone in the company can access any file at any time, while only an owner can allow someone to view the file.

 Legal Transaction Facilitation

 By incorporating blockchain you get a range of advantages.
 For example, it can help you with the following:

 - Confirmation of data ownership without showing actual data.

 - Protection against plagiarism by applying document timestamping.

 By offering such a unique set of features blockchain can effectively replace paid notary services.
 Think of it as a distributed ledger where blockchain can be used instead of third-party intermediaries that are usually used to make legal agreements and verify them.